Garuda Mudra: free your voice, open your expression, and communicate fully and freely

 Benefits of Garuda Mudra:

-• supports health of the throat and vocal anatomy
+supports health of your throat and vocal anatomy

-• soften tension from the neck, jaw, and face
+soften tension from your neck, jaw, and face

 Why practice Garuda Mudra:

-Through a connection to your throat chakra, Garuda mudra opens your voice so you can use it to create change for yourself and others!
+Through a connection to your throat chakra, Garuda Mudra opens your voice so you can use it to create change for yourself and others.
+It softens the tension you carry in your neck, jaw, and face.
+It clears the way for honest, open expression.
+Use your voice fully and freely with this mudra.

 How to practice Garuda Mudra: